bryantran97/Things-to-learn/README.md

 ## Planning to learn (short-term goals)
-* Learn and utilize a front-end framework (Specifically react.js / angular)
 * Using JavaScript canvas to create cool animations/features on websites
 * JavaScript implementation for unique and smooth UX
 * Learning about relational databases